 Your home has entry points: Spiders don't chew their way into your home.
 They need a gap, crack, or hole.
 If they go in, it is likely that other pests can get in as well.
 The entry point they used may also be letting moisture into your home.

 You have moisture issues: While spiders aren't necessarily considered moisture pests, they take advantage of holes created by moisture pests, like termites, carpenter ants, mice, rats and more.
 If you see wolf spiders or black widow spiders in your home, you probably have some moisture damage that should be addressed.

 How to Get Control of Spiders

 You can resist spiders by sealing entry points, removing organic debris away from your home, and by removing spider webs when you see them.
 But to achieve the best control, you really should consider a residential pest control plan.
 Year-round pest control service gives your perimeter the protection it needs to reduce spider activity and keep pests out of your home.
-If you're curious how this works or how the team at Keller's Pest Control can help you maintain a pest-free home, reach out to us.
+If you're curious how this works or how the team at Keller's Pest Control can help you maintain a pest-free home in Bradenton, reach out to us.
 We'd be happy to help you get the answers you're looking for.